carpentries-incubator/byte-sized-rse-code-quality/episodes/linter-advanced.md

 ```

 If you edit this generated file you'll notice there are many things we can specify to pylint.
-For now, look for `disable=` and add `C0301` to the list of ignored issues already present that are separated by commas, e.g.:
+For now, look for `disable=` (around line 439) and add `C0301` to the list of ignored issues already present that are separated by commas, e.g.:

 ```text
 # no Warning level messages displayed, use "--disable=all --enable=classes